Dog Trainer in Kaufman, IL

 Dog Training Frequently Asked Questions

-How much exercise does my Beagle mix need daily?
+How much exercise does a Beagle mix actually need?

-Why does my dog follow scent trails and ignore me when outside?
+Why does my dog follow scent trails and tune me out outdoors?

 Call Camp Lucky Board and Train Today!